1simjustin/CG4002-AI-Backup/README.md

 (BN-ReLU before Conv) rather than post-activation gives better gradient flow in practice.

+**3. Temporal aggregator.** Architecture-dependent:

-**3. Bi-LSTM.** A single-layer bidirectional LSTM (hidden=8, output dim=16).
+- **Original — Bi-LSTM.** A single-layer bidirectional LSTM (hidden=8,
+  output dim=16).
 Captures temporal dependencies in both directions — the quality of a follow-through depends on the preceding motion, and vice versa.
 The LSTM is deliberately small (8 hidden units) to prevent overfitting on the limited training data.

+- **Slim — Dilated Conv1d.** Two stacked Conv1d layers (k=3) with
+  dilation 1 and dilation 2, applied in parallel over the time axis.
+  Produces the same output dimension (16) as the LSTM but with no sequential dependency, making it significantly faster on CPU.
+This is the preferred architecture for the software backup path.

 **4. Dual-mode pooling.** This is one of the most important design
 choices: